Immune-mediated inflammatory conditions and cardiovascular risk – uncovering underlying mechanisms (Dr Nathalie Conrad)

 DESCRIPTION OF PROJECT

-Candidates should have a strong background in mathematics, computer science, statistics, or related engineering fields.
-Additional experience/training in biomedical sciences and epidemiology is not required but would be preferred.
+Candidates should have strong data analysis and statistics skills.
+Experience/training in immunology, rheumatology, cardiology, and/or epidemiology is not required but would be preferred.

 TRAINING OPPORTUNITIES

-Additionally, the DPhil student will receive training in conducting comprehensive literature reviews, writing academic papers in peer-reviewed journals and conferences, and will work with a strong inter-disciplinary team of AI scientists, epidemiologists, cardiologists, and statisticians to conduct high-quality doctoral studies.
+Further to that, the DPhil student will receive training in systematic literature reviews, scientific writing, presentation skills, and will work with a strong inter-disciplinary team of epidemiologists, immunologists, cardiologists, and statisticians to conduct high-quality research.

 Funding Information

-The position is not currently funded, however, the Deep Medicine group will assist the DPhil candidate in securing funding.
+The position is not currently funded, however, we will assist the DPhil candidate in securing funding.

 HOW TO APPLY